KrrishK13/Movie-Collection-Organizer/README.md

 - 📂 **Export** movie list to `.csv`
 - 📊 **Display** data in a TreeView table with scrollbar
 - 🎨 Visually styled UI with **Tkinter** and background images
+- - 🔓 Logout functionality that closes the dashboard

 ---